MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 # Change the output of your prompt

-## Benefits
+## Benefits of using JSON output
 By default, the prompt will generate a text as response.
-This can be convenient for many uses cases but if the response has several elements that need to be identified individually, the text response can be limited.
+This can be convenient for many uses cases but if the response has several elements that need to be identified individually, the text option can be limited.

 The JSON output allows you to generate a JSON structure for your prompt response instead of a text.
 This allows an easier processing of responses with multiple elements in Power Automate or Power Apps.